kalisio/kApp/docs/guides/installing-kapp.md

 Then point your browser to [localhost:8080](http://localhost:8080).

 ::: warning
-Take care that a top-level module/plugin might depend on another module/plugin so you will have to link them together, for instance the kdk plugin depends on the weacast-core plugin.
+Take care that if a top-level module/plugin might depend on another module/plugin you will have to link them together during development, for instance the kdk module depends on the weacast-core module.
 :::